This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 While your teen might not be as thrilled about a day on the slopes at a ski resort with the whole family as little kids might be, if you change the way you talk about skiing, there are few teens that would pass up a day of playing on a big mountain playground where you get a constant adrenaline rush.

-To make sure that our ideas weren’t just “mom ideas” I consulted my teenagers (13yo daughter and 15yo son) and their friends to see what they wanted from parents on a whole family ski day too.
+To make sure that our ideas weren’t just “mom ideas” I consulted my teenagers (14yo daughter and 16yo son, and my 11yo tween) and their friends to see what they wanted from parents on a whole family ski day too.
 Here are some tips to make that best ski day with teens a reality.

 Let Your Teen Decide Where You Ski Together